 Foodies in San Diego are well aware that a culinary renaissance has been underway in Tijuana for quite some time.
 For those not as close to the action, let me tell you: you can get some amazing food across the border for a great price!
 Southern California and even Arizona residents should come over to San Diego, cross, and take a little #twodayvacay of their own.

 When you’re walking down Revolución, it is important not to take the storefronts at face value.
 Look deeper and you’ll normally find pasajes (corridors) leading away from the street into the interior of the city block.
 My first stop is normally Collectivo 9, a pasaje with shops selling clothing, vintage books, and crafts.
 At the end, a courtyard surrounded by vendors making amazing food.
 You must try the smoked marlin empanada at 19/87 Empanadas and ramen from Tatami.

-If you’re looking into dining in Tijuana, you will see a name pop up time and time again: Javier Plascencia.
-His restaurant La Justina is directly downstairs from One Bunk TJ and I regret booking on a Sunday/Monday since La Justina was closed both days.
+If you’re looking into dining in Tijuana, you must explore some of the upscale dining options in addition to classic street food.
+Well renowned restaurant La Justina is directly downstairs from One Bunk TJ and I regret booking on a Sunday/Monday since La Justina was closed both days.
 It’s certainly on my list for next time.

 Craft coffee is easy to find.
 Halfway between the border and Revolución, you can stop in Café Nativo for a handcrafted espresso, tea, or lemonade (top photo in this article).
 Container Coffee Co is on the main drag and they play great music.